ealib/md-api-hello-world/README.md

 There are three ways to start this tiny example:

-1. `yarn start`
+1. `pnpm start`
 2. `node index`
 3. `node index.js`

 ## License

-Copyright &copy; 2021-2024 Emanuele Aliberti, MTKA
+Copyright &copy; 2021-2025 Emanuele Aliberti, MTKA

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above